camunda/camunda/.github/ISSUE_TEMPLATE/optimize-bug_report.md

 - Feature PR: {Link to PR targeting the main branch}
 - Preview environments: {Link(s) to preview environments}

-When all the resources are available, please assign an Engineering reviewer and move this issue to "Eng Review" status.

 #### Engineering Review

 - [ ] All code targeting the main branch has been reviewed by at least one Engineer